New benefit will give workers time and money to keep their skills up to date and in demand

 Over the spring, the Government will engage stakeholders, including provinces and territories, on the final design of the EI Training Support Benefit and associated leave provisions.

 "Canadians at all stages of their working lives should have the opportunity to learn new skills and build a better future for themselves and their families.
-The new Canada Training Benefit will help Canada's workforce prepare for the jobs of tomorrow by giving them the time and money to develop their skills throughout their working lives."
+The Canada Training Benefit will help Canada's workforce prepare for the jobs of tomorrow by giving them the time and money to develop their skills throughout their working lives."

 – The Honourable Patty Hajdu, Minister of Employment, Workforce Development and Labour